 Despite her incredible contribution to technology and the significant information she gave mathematicians and inventors to get where we are today, very few people know about her.

 Known in her lifetime as Pidgeon, Fairy and The General, she sparred with the likes of Faraday, Dickens and Somerville.
-When her Notes resurfaced in Alan Turing's seminal paper on Artificial Intelligence [published in 1950], the readers applauded the thinking but determined that, as a woman, it was unlikely that she wrote the notes, which was ironic, as most of the people spearheading major developments in computer programming in the 20th Century were women.
+When her Notes resurfaced in Alan Turing's seminal paper on Artificial Intelligence [published in 1950].
+The readers applauded the thinking but determined that, as a woman, it was unlikely that she wrote the notes.
+Which was ironic as most of the people spearheading major developments in computer programming in the 20th Century were women.

 Ada Lovelace is a great person from history - who just happens to be a women.
 She is the original woman in tech.